yh382/F1-Tenth-Duke/driver_stack_setup.rst

 ----------------------------------

 First, we'll create a ROS 2 workspace for our driver stack with the following commands.
 We'll be using ``f1tenth_ws`` as the name of our workspace going forward in this section.
+..
+Reminder:: If you can, save all the files in SSD instead of NX.
+You can create a link as a directory which is more convenient to use on NX like /Home.
+To do that, check `SSD Setup </SSD.md>`_

 .. code-block:: bash